Walter Copan: Under secretary of commerce for standards and technology

 In September 2017, Copan was nominated by President Donald Trump to become under secretary of commerce for standards and technology.
 Copan's nomination was supported by the University Corporation for Atmospheric Research.
 He was confirmed unanimously by the United States Senate in October 2017.

 At that time, Copan said his top priority in the role would be to implement the Cybersecurity Framework, a National Institute of Standards and Technology effort to improve network security across federal agencies and industry.

 Post-government career

 As a political appointee, he left office on January 20, 2021.
 In July 2021, Copan joined Colorado School of Mines as the Vice President of Research and Technology Transfer.
 In 2022, Copan contributed to a letter to the United States Department of Justice signed by former federal officials of both parties that criticized the Biden administration's proposed policy changes for standard-essential patents.

+In January 2026, Copan announced he is stepping down from his position with the Colorado School of Mines at the end of February, becoming an emeritus advisor.